Encore Women of the PACEs Movement: Agnes Woodward

-For the month of September, PACEs Connection is taking a break.
-Our staff will celebrate Labor Day and take this month to restore ourselves.
-We have picked our most popular episodes to run this month.
-Our third pick is Jenna Quinn’s, PACEs Connection’s Program Coordinator & Environmental Justice Consultant, favorite episode, "Women of the PACEs Movement: Agnes Woodward".
-In consideration of Women's History month, the entire month of March was dedicated to the women creating a legacy in the worldwide PACEs movement.
-In this episode, we talked with Agnes Woodward.
-Agnes is using her knowledge of historical trauma and the healing power of the arts to raise awareness of the adversity indigenous women face and how they can also heal themselves, their families and future generations. https://bust.com/style/198432-indigenous-designer-agnes-woodward.html
+In honor of her recent involvement in the Cornell University exhibit, "Material Resistance: Social Justice and Empowerment Narratives Told Through Cloth", we will play an encore of "Women of the PACEs Movement: Agnes Woodward".
+Earlier this year, we dedicated the month of March to the women creating a legacy in the worldwide PACEs movement.
+We chose Agnes because she is using her knowledge of historical trauma and the healing power of the arts to raise awareness of the adversity indigenous women face and how they can also heal themselves, their families and future generations. https://bust.com/style/198432-indigenous-designer-agnes-woodward.html

 History.
 Culture.
 Trauma

 Thursday at 1PM Pacific Time on VoiceAmerica Health and Wellness Channel